-In addition to the GST and QST, you must pay a tax on lodging when you spend fewer than 32 consecutive days in a sleeping-accommodation establishment in one of Québec's tourism regions that has asked the Québec government to have the tax apply in its territory.
+In addition to the GST and QST, you must pay a tax on lodging if you spend fewer than 32 consecutive days in a sleeping-accommodation establishment that is subject to the tax on lodging and is located in one of Québec's tourism regions that has asked the Québec government to have the tax apply in its territory.

 The tax on lodging finances the tourism partnership fund established to support and promote the Québec tourism industry.

 The tax on lodging is usually 3.5% of the price of an overnight stay.

 However, it is $3.50 per overnight stay when:

 - the accommodation unit is acquired by an intermediary (a person such as a tour operator) from a sleeping-accommodation establishment operator for the purpose of renting it to another person;

 - the accommodation unit is rented from an intermediary.

 3.5% tax on lodging billed on the price of an overnight stay

 The tax on lodging is calculated only on the price of the overnight stay.
 The value of the breakfast, parking or any other services provided with the accommodation unit must be excluded from the price on which the 3.5% tax is applied.